docker-birmingham/march-2020/README.md

 * 18:00 - Pizza and refreshments
 * 18:30 - A Brief History of Containers - Richard Horridge
-* 19:15 - Say Yes! to K8s and Docker - Matt Todd
+* 19:15 - Say Yes! to K8s in Docker - Matt Todd
 * 20:00 - Pub - Head of Steam!